Fgruntjes/s3-plus/readme.md

 #### Limitations

+This command supports:
+* Bucket policies, including policies to make the bucket public - references to the old bucket name in the policy will be replaced with the new bucket name.
+* Bucket default encryption settings (SSE-S3 and SSE-KMS).

-This command will provide a warning and exit early if it is used on buckets with:
+This command is untested on buckets with the following, and may produce unexpected results:
-* Bucket policies
 * Bucket ACLs
 * Versioning enabled
 * Objects stored in Glacier or Glacier Deep Archive
 * Cross-account access
-* Many existing references to the bucket
+* Many existing references to the bucket in application code
-* Object encryption
 * Lifecycle rules
 * Gateway endpoints
 * Cross-Region or Same-Region Replication